wlin16/Gene_mapping/README.md

 # Appendix

 ## 1. Script for image parcellation
-The script for removing skull, CSF etc. and image parcellation: instruction_for_parcellation.
+The script for removing skull, CSF etc. and image parcellation: 'instruction_for_parcellation.txt'.
 Please install FSLeye software before typing the codes into terminal.

 ## 2. Supplementary dataset